-• Check P's environment:
+- Check P's environment:

 - Am I running under a debugger?

 - Am I running under emulation?

 - Has the OS been hacked?

 - Check P's code:

 - Have the executable bits been changed?

 - Check P's dynamic data:

 - Is P in a legal executable state?

+- Use a combination of operations!

 - Check the environment

 - Check the code

 - Check the state

+- Use a combination of operations!

 - Check the environment

 - Check the code

 - Check the state

 - You must check the checking code!

 - Simple attack: remove the checkers!

+- Use a combination of operations!

 - Check the environment

 - Check the code

 - Check the state

 - You must check the checking code!

 - Simple attack: remove the checkers!

 - The response must be stealthy!

 - Simple attack: trace back from failure!

+- Use a combination of operations!

 - Check the environment

 - Check the code

 - Check the state

 - You must check the checking code!

 - Simple attack: remove the checkers!

 - The response must be stealthy!

 - Simple attack: trace back from failure!

 - The detection must be stealthy!

 - Simple attack: detect reads of executable pages!